observIQ/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

 - `metric.resource_filters` (optional): If provided, resource attributes matching any filter will be included in metric labels.
 Defaults to empty, which won't include any additional resource labels.
   - `prefix`: Match resource keys by prefix

-Additional configuration added for the trace exporter:
+Additional configuration for the trace exporter:

 - `trace.endpoint` (optional): Endpoint where trace data is going to be sent to.
 Replaces `endpoint`.
 - `trace.use_insecure` (optional): If true. use gRPC as their communication transport.
 Only has effect if Endpoint is not "".
 Replaces `use_insecure`.
 - `trace.attribute_mappings` (optional): AttributeMappings determines how to map from OpenTelemetry attribute keys to Google Cloud Trace keys.
 By default, it changes http and service keys so that they appear more prominently in the UI.

+Additional configuration for the log exporter:

+- `log.endpoint` (optional): Endpoint where log data is going to be sent to.
+Replaces `endpoint`.
+- `log.use_insecure` (optional): If true. use gRPC as their communication transport.
+Only has effect if Endpoint is not "".
+Replaces `use_insecure`.
+- `log.name_fields` (optional): NameFields is used to specify which nested attribute can be used for the log name.
+This uses simple JSON dot notation."

 Example: